sylann/adventofcode/README.md

 ## Get started

-- Have python installed (I think 3.7 at least, maybe 3.9)
+- Have python installed (3.10 at least)

 - Setup authentication
   (This lets you download your input files from https://adventofcode.com)